- What is an Airbnb Payment Scam?

 What is an Airbnb Payment Scam?

 Airbnb payment scams usually involve someone asking you to pay outside the Airbnb payment platform.
-Here’s how they work.
+They want to use a different payment method because the transaction is somewhat protected if the payment is made within the Airbnb system.

 You find a property you’re interested in renting and send a message to the host using the Airbnb website or app.

 The host agrees to rent to you but asks you to pay them outside the Airbnb platform.
-For example, they might ask you to pay them by:
+For example, they might ask you to pay them by other payment methods such as:

 - Check